 Each Tesla Powerwall has a storage capacity of 13.5 kWh which is sufficient to power most homes for an entire day.
 You can of course implement more than one Tesla Powerwall if you require more energy based on your property requirements.

 Exactly how solar battery storage works

-- An inverter converts DC electricity into AC (Alternating Current) to then use in the home
+- Solar inverters convert DC (Direct Current) electricity from the solar panels into AC (Alternating Current) electricity you use in the home.

 How much energy can you save with a solar battery storage system?

 By installing a solar battery storage system you can reduce your reliance on electricity companies.
-Exactly how much energy you can save depends completely on your individual circumstances and electricity usage, however you can generally look to reduce your mains grid consumption by at least 80% and potentially much more.
+Exactly how much energy you can save depends on your individual circumstances and electricity usage, however you can generally look to reduce your mains grid consumption by about 80% and potentially more.

 How much can a battery storage system realistically power?